mkp170791/numpy/doc/neps/nep-0026-missing-data-summary.rst

 NumPy operations.

-I think the code should stay as it is, except to add a run-time global NumPy flag, perhaps numpy.experimental.maskna, which defaults to False and can be toggled to True.
+I think the code should stay as it is, except to add a run-time global NumPy flag, perhaps numpy_demo.experimental.maskna, which defaults to False and can be toggled to True.
 In its default state, any NA feature usage would raise an "ExperimentalError" exception, a measure which would prevent it from being accidentally used and communicate its